A List Of Today’s Top East Coast Rappers

 Who Are The Best Up-And-Coming East Coast Rappers Right Now?

 Philadelphia’s lojii is a master of the art of chill.
-Mellower than most of his Philly counterparts, his sound is driven by hazy, lo fi beats perfect for late night listening.
-His voice is laid back yet resonant, somewhere between Ka and A Tribe Called Quest.
-To anyone with an open ear, it’s clear that lojii has something unique to offer. lojii’s not only one of the best rappers in Philly, but he’s one of the best rappers on the east coast, period.
+With a mellower sound than most of his Philly counterparts, his style is driven by hazy, lo fi beats perfect for late night listening.
+His voice is laid back yet resonant, somewhere between Ka and A Tribe Called Quest, and his music is a modern take on the classic east coast hip-hop of the 90s.
+To anyone with an open ear, it’s clear that lojii has something unique to offer.
+Lojii’s not only one of the best rappers in Philly, but he’s one of the best rappers on the east coast, period.
 He’s also been on a flawless run over the last few years, dropping the stellar lo&behold album and Taurus_EP, and putting in guest appearances alongside iconoclasts like fellow Philadelphian Moor Mother.

-Related Reads: Meet 8 Philly Rappers Who Are In Their Own Lane
+Related Reads: Philly Rappers Who Are In Their Own Lane

 Related Reads: Brooklyn Rappers You Should Be Listening To

 From the very first time you hear his music, it becomes clear that Ghais Guevara is not your average rapper.
+Ghais Guevara is a Philly rapper and producer who puts his energies into a brand of hip-hop that looks at the roots of social inequality in America.
 An immense reflection upon racial identity and historical suffering, his work is not an easy listen.
-Ghais Guevara is a Philly rapper and producer who puts his energies into a brand of hip-hop that looks at the roots of social inequality in America.
-He also incorporates Islamic views into his music, which separates him even further from other rappers who don’t share these beliefs.
-Although he doesn’t have a large following, his music has been well received by those who are interested in him; there is a lot to be said about what he’s doing, both on a technical level and on a thematic level.
-Performed over his original beats with their own sonic and emotional quality, his lyrics are deep and poignant, speaking of pain and racial identity in America.
+Although he doesn’t have a huge following (yet), his music has been well received by those who are interested in him; there is a lot to be said about what he’s doing, both on a technical level and on a thematic level.
+Performed over original beats with their own sonic and emotional quality, his lyrics are deep and poignant, speaking of pain and racial identity in America.
 Ghais Guevara’s powerful voice, combined with his lyrical ability and rhyming skills, makes him one of the most original and daring rappers in recent memory.
 If you’re looking for powerful, politically conscious hip-hop with a message, look no further than Ghais Guevara.

 Richmond, Virginia rapper Koncept Jack$on takes a cerebral approach to his flow, drifting in and out of consciousness to deliver hard-hitting bars with a supreme knack for wordplay.
 With Koncept’s verses, every word hits its mark like an expert marksman.
 His solo work stands alone in its own right but the east coast rapper is at his best when accentuated by guest spots from Richmond’s Mutant Squad and beats from his city’s increasingly laudable production scene that set the tone and perfectly complement his rhyme patterns.